Vishwa22/Multi-Label-Text-Classification/Intro_to_MultiLabel_Classification.md

 Our task is to predict the tags for stackoverflow posts.

-The dataset is provided by natural language processing Coursera course and its resources are available here [github link](https://github.com/hse-aml/natural-language-processing).
+The dataset is provided by [Natural Language Processing](https://www.coursera.org/learn/language-processing) Coursera course and its resources are available here [github](https://github.com/hse-aml/natural-language-processing).

-Complete project can be implemented using the following IPynb Notebook.
+Complete project can be implemented using the IPynb Notebook provided in this repository.
 (Originally run on Google Colab.)

 #### Dataset